Do you have a sick dog?

 - Alcohol

 Some common plants are also toxic to dogs, including acorns, daffodils and tulips.
-And of course, some dogs may also eat man-made objects like balls and squeakers from toys, or even cleaning products or batteries – just about anything small enough to fit in their mouths.
+And of course, some dogs may also eat man-made objects like balls and squeakers from toys.
+Or even cleaning products or batteries – just about anything small enough to fit in their mouths.

 - Vomiting or dry heaving